CyberJsec47/Arduino-HED/README.md

 My initial idea is to use Wi-Fi for communication, The board supports both Wi-fi and Bluetooth so I do have the option to look into a Bluetooth option If i want to explore that route.

+I am currently looking into using MQTT for the communication by making the Pi the client and the nano the publisher to send weather topics for the pi to receive

 ---

 ### Displaying the data